rweigel/phys305/flux.md

 ### Through a Closed Area

-Previously, a source of particles that emitted particles with a uniform speed in all directions in a plane was considered.
+Previously, a source of particles that emitted particles with a uniform speed in all directions in a plane (2--dimensional flow) was considered.

 Here we suppose a source emits particles uniformly in all directions with a uniform speed $v_r$ in three dimensions.
 Think of a light bulb at the origin that emits photons in all directions, and think of the photons as the particle.
 Or, think of a bunch of tiny people at the origin who throw baseballs.

 #### Problem

-A source at the origin emits particles with a uniform speed $v_r$ in 3 dimensions.
+A source at the origin emits particles with a uniform speed $v_r$ in all directions.

 1\.
-Show that density of particles, $\rho$ is inversly proportional to the square of the distance $r$ from the origin.
+Explain why the density of particles, $\rho$ is inversly proportional to the square of the distance $r$ from the origin.

 2\.
 Explain why the net flux through an arbitrary closed surface that surrounds the source is not zero,

 3\.
-Explain why the flux through an arbitrary closed surface that encloses a source or sink will be the same as that through a the surface of a sphere centered on the source that is within the closed arbitrary surface.
+Explain why the flux through an arbitrary closed surface that encloses a source or sink will be the same as that through a the surface of a sphere centered on the source that is fully within the closed arbitrary surface.

 4\.
-Explain why the net flux through an arbitrary closed path that does not enclose the source or sink is zero.
+Explain why the net flux through an arbitrary closed surface that does not enclose the source or sink is zero.

-All of the above statements that apply to flow in a plane rely on the fact that $\rho v_r$ is inversely proportional to $r^2$, where $r$ is the distance from the source or sink.

 In the case of electric flux, the analog to a source or sink is the electric field due to a positive or negative charge, which has an electric field that is uniform in all directions and is inversely proportional to $r^2$.